samuelcolvin/em2/SPEC.md

 Other actions shouldn't care at all what order they happen in

-# Conversation States
+# Conversation Flags

-States are system labels
+Flags are system labels

 * `inbox`: has "inbox", doesn't have "deleted" or "spam"
 * `draft`: created by me and not published and not deleted